Daewoo: Breakup and present status

 The group was reorganized into three separate parts: Daewoo Corporation, Daewoo Engineering & Construction and Daewoo International Corporation.
 They are active in many markets, most significantly in steel processing, ship building and financial services.
 The corporate entity known as "Daewoo Corporation" is now known as "Daewoo Electronics" and is focused solely on manufacturing electronics.

 Daewoo Electronics survives to this day, despite bankruptcy, with a new brand logo "DE", but many of the other subsidiaries and divisions have become independent or simply perished.
 In North America, Target stores market Daewoo Electronics products under their "Trutech" brand on an ODM basis.

 In 2004, General Motors pulled the Daewoo brand of vehicles out of Australia and New Zealand, citing irreparable brand damage.
-Later that same year, GM announced that Daewoo Motors in Europe would change its name to Chevrolet on 1 January 2005.
+Later that same year, GM announced that Daewoo Motors in Europe would be rebadged as Chevrolet on 1 January 2005.
 In 2005, it was announced that Daewoo cars would have a Holden badge in Australia and New Zealand.
 In South Africa, Thailand, and the Middle East, Daewoo models were already branded Chevrolet.
 In South Korea, Daewoo was renamed GM Korea.